-Public hospitals are impacted by the inability of displaced Syrians to cover the totality of their hospital bills, even in cases where their hospitalization is subsidized by partners, and unfulfilled MoPH commitments to public hospitals to cover, on an exceptional basis, the hospitalization fees of displaced Syrians and Palestine refugees from Syria for conditions which are not subsidized by partners.
+Public hospitals are impacted by the inability of displaced Syrians to cover the totality of their hospital bills, even in cases where their hospitalization is subsidized by partners, and unfulfilled MoPH commitments to public hospitals to cover, on an exceptional basis, the (14) It is estimated that around 800 cases of cancer among displaced Syrians need to be treated every year, and an estimated 200 patients are in need of on-going renal dialysis. hospitalization fees of displaced Syrians and Palestine refugees from Syria for conditions which are not subsidized by partners.
 These conditions include dialysis, cancer and catastrophic illnesses treatment, and acute hospitalization.
 According to MoPH records for 2016, public hospitals had accumulated a deficit amounting to \$15 million since the onset of the Syrian crisis, threatening the financial viability of the public hospital system as a whole, and consequently the future provision of hospital services.